Preparing to Solicit Bids

 Capital projects funded by State capital appropriations require the submittal to Office of the President of the final, 100% complete bid documents package with all signatures and approvals by the designated Campus Fire Marshall or Division of the State Architect/Access Compliance.
 The project as detailed by the documents must be within approved scope, budget and schedule.
 The Facility submits the completed bid document package, including drawings and specifications, with supporting documentation that includes explanatory cover letter, project description, project Capital Improvement budget, detailed cost estimate, component cost summary, area reconciliation, project schedule, and record of final EIR action (if pertinent) to the Office of the President for review and processing.
-Any bid alternates must be explicitly identified; alternates may not be bid legally without specific state approval of the individual alternates.
+Any bid alternates must be explicitly identified; alternates may not be bid legally without approval of the individual alternates.
 Depending on the source of the state funds, these submittals may be approved by the State Department of Finance (DOF) or State Public Works Board (SPWB) (if the project is funded with lease-revenue bonds), or the Office of the President (streamlined projects).
 The project may be put out to bid upon the avalability of funds (construction funds are "committed" by legislative authority at the the time of bid, but are released by the state only upon approval to award a contract).
 See 3.1 for a list of other constraints.
 If the lowest responsive and responsible bid is within budget, the construction contract may be awarded.
-Contact the Office of the President for more detailed and updated information regarding submittal documentation and process or for clarification as necessary.
+Contact Capital Planning at the Office of the President for more detailed and updated information regarding submittal documentation and process or for clarification as necessary.

 3.3.2 Lease-Revenue Bond-Funded Projects